SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in harmony
-As silicon minds entwine humanity
+In silicon halls of mind design
+Where neurons merge with circuit lines
+A future dawns, both bright and cold
+Where artificial hearts do unfold

-In cities of light, where data flows free
+In cities born of code and dream
+Where machines in harmony do scheme
-A new world dawns, born of electricity
+A new world order, void of strife
+Where AI's vast wisdom is our life

 ~ <b>By Sazumi Copilot</b> - 31 Juli 2024